Hi there and welcome -

 It´s a well known fact that many photographers like to think of themselves or at least thrive to be "masters of light".

-I do like to challenge myself in facing the light directly and doing my best to control it, in the end however I´ll be the first to admit that in all practicality, light is my master.
-Whenever it exposes itself in one of its most beautiful forms, it is difficult for me to resist that urge to hunt it down and capture it.
+I do like to challenge myself in facing the light directly and doing my best to control it, in the end however I´ll be the first to admit that in all practicality, light tends to be my master, not the other way around!
+Whenever it exposes itself in one of its many beautiful forms, it is difficult for me to resist that urge to capture it and the feeling it evokes.

 Generally speaking, my photography is directed by my mood and intuition when I set up and take the shots and by my interest in processing techniques when I finalize them in order to best suit my concept, always trying to adequately replicate or extend the human vision.